Sixty-three percent of Americans are concerned about their drinking water, according to a 2017 Gallup poll.

 How can we fix this?
 It starts with education.
-And, with National Drinking Water Week kicking off as we speak, now is a great time to provide you with a crash course in water quality in Denver.
+And, with National Drinking Water Week taking place May 5-11, now is a great time to provide you with a crash course in water quality in Denver.

 First and foremost, we’re lucky here in the Mile High City, with drinking water that is 100 percent surface water that comes from rivers, streams and reservoirs fed by high-quality mountain snow.

 Because of this, our water does not pass through a lot of development, agriculture or industry before entering our watersheds.
 This means the risk of substances in the water coming down our mountains before being treated at our plants is much lower than other areas in the U.S.